saraminguez/Domain-Generalization-DR/README.md

 In this thesis, it has been suggested to apply domain adversarial training, an unsupervised, multi-source, multi-target domain generalization model that has been proven to perform robust diabetic retinopathy classification.

 ## Description
 Three different models have been used for this thesis: baseline model, joint training model and domain adversarial training model.

 In addition, the influence of the data augmentations in achieving a robust model for domain generalization has been analyzed.

-An ablation study of the different techniques has been performed.
+An ablation study of the different techniques utilized in this thesis has been performed.

 A general overview of the proposed method can be seen in the following Figure.

 ![Image](Images/Proposed_method.jpg)

-EyePACS dataset has been used to carry out the different experiments.
-Please download the dataset here: [EyePACS dataset](https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data).

-In addition, this dataset has been separated by the different cameras that were used to acquire it.
-The labels have been provided by Yang, Dalu, et al. [1].
-It has to be mentioned that they stated differences between these labels and the ones used by them in their approach.

 ## Dependencies